 - Remove any pressure and contact a doctor right away as stage 4 bedsores might require wound debridement (removal of dead tissues) or advanced wound treatment.

 In cases where the wound has a full-thickness tissue loss and its base is covered with eschar or slough, the pressure ulcer staging no longer applies; we then say that the bedsore is unstageable.
 Slough is a wet material that can be yellow, tan, brown, or grey.
 Eschar is dead tissue that is usually brown or black.

 Treatment and Care for Pressure Sores

 Interventions for pressure sores, regardless of stages, should be unique to the individual.
 This is because even two people with the same bedsore stage may exhibit different symptoms.

-Corresponding to the stage, doctors recommend the following treatment strategies:
+A comprehensive wound assessment would be important.
+Subsequently, doctors recommend the following treatment strategies: